scott-joe/remarkable-templates/readme.md

-# reMarkable templates
+# reMarkable Templates

-Thanks for checking out the templates I've put together.
+Thanks for checking out the templates I've put together for the [reMarkable eInk tablet](https://remarkable.com/).
 A good place to get started is the [reMarkable wiki](https://remarkablewiki.com/)

 ## Disclaimer
 You should be comfortable with using the Terminal commands below.
 If not, consider an installer like [this](https://www.einkpads.com/products/remarkable-template-installer-apple-computers).